 The first step is dredging the pork shanks in flour seasoned with sea salt and black pepper.

 Add vegetable oil to a large dutch oven (6-7 quarts) (or a large skillet) over medium-high heat.
 Sear the pork shanks for about 2 minutes on each side.

 Once seared on all sides, remove the pork shanks from the pan and set aside until needed.

 **Discard the oil if it’s burnt and start with fresh oil, but don’t clean out the pan.
 We want all those tasty bits stuck to the pan for the sauce.

-The next step is adding the mirepoix (celery, carrots and onions) to the pot along with the mushrooms and potatoes.
+The next step is adding the mirepoix (celery, carrots and onions) to the pot along with the mushrooms, potatoes and chopped garlic.
 Let the vegetables cook over medium heat for 5-7 minutes or until they have all been lightly cooked.

 Chef Dennis Tip:

 Never add uncooked vegetables to liquid and boil them.
 Vegetables will never develop the depth of flavor they will achieve by searing them prior to adding liquid to the pot.